Zinostick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-setting permission to the file hello
+permissions for the file hello